 Field Sampling

-To determine the impact of repeat short-interval fires on conifer and deciduous post-fire regeneration, we surveyed density, basal area and species composition of each plot.
-For all individual trees above diameter at breast height (DBH or 1.37 meters), we recorded species, DBH and condition (live or dead).
+To determine the impact of repeat short-interval fires on conifer and deciduous post-fire regeneration, we surveyed density, basal area and species composition of tree species on each plot.
+For all individuals above diameter at breast height (DBH; or 1.37 meters), we recorded species, diameter, and condition (live or dead).
 Where density precluded counting over the entire 400 m2, a randomly selected subset (100 or 200 m2) was counted and scaled accordingly.
 We recorded presence, species and condition of seedlings that fell below 1.37 meters across ten 1-meter sections randomly placed on each plot.
-For asexual reproducers like willow and aspen, each individual stem in a given clump was counted; clumps and their characteristics (including basal area) were pooled and treated as individuals in order to avoid overestimating abundance of regeneration.
+For asexual reproducers like willow and aspen, each individual stem in a given clump was counted; clumps and their characteristics (including basal area) were pooled and treated as individuals in order to avoid overestimating abundance of regeneration events.

-To characterize post-fire patterns of tree regeneration, we examined trends in three metrics of regeneration: 1) the relative proportion of species present within a plot, 2) density (number of stems per hectare), and 3) basal area (square meters per hectare).
+We then calculated three metrics of regeneration: 1) the relative proportion of species present within a plot, 2) density (number of stems per hectare), and 3) basal area (square meters per hectare).
 The drivers and implications of changes in tree density, tree basal area and tree proportion are distinct and meaningful: stem density represents post-fire stand structure, basal area indicates trends in overall biomass and the proportion of tree species present on a plot signals stand-level patterns in post-fire tree community composition.
-We use all three metrics to make inferences accordingly.

-To characterize post-fire soil characteristics, we evaluated organic layer depth, percent cover of exposed mineral soil and inferred soil consumption at each site.
-To infer soil consumption in the most recent fire, distance from adventitious roots to current soil surface was measured where snags with such roots were available to sample following the approach of Kasischke and Johnstone 2005 and others (Walker et al. 2018, Boby et al. 2010).
-Current organic layer depth was measured at the center and at each corner of each plot.
-Presence and abundance of organic and exposed mineral soil surfaces were estimated across 1-meter subplots at each corner of each site.
+To characterize soil characteristics across the burn histories, we evaluated organic layer depth andpercent cover of exposed mineral soil.
+Organic layer depth was measured at the center and at each corner of each plot.
+Percent cover of organic and exposed mineral soil surfaces were estimated across 1-meter subplots at each corner of each site.
+To infer soil consumption in the most recent fire, distance from adventitious roots to current soil surface was measured where snags with such roots were available to sample following the approach of Kasischke and Johnstone 2005.

 Data Analysis

-To characterize patterns in post-fire tree regeneration according to number of reburns, differences in patterns of tree regeneration across reburn history and between site type were evaluated using the nonparametric Kruskal-Wallis test, followed by pairwise comparisons using Dunn’s test with Bonferroni corrected p-values (Dinno 2015).
+Differences in tree regeneration across reburn history and between site type were evaluated using the nonparametric Kruskal-Wallis test, followed by pairwise comparisons using Dunn’s test with Bonferroni corrected p-values (Dinno 2015).

 To investigate whether site type plays a role in mediating the effects of repeat short interval reburns on conifer and deciduous tree regeneration, we used linear mixed effect models (LMEs) to evaluate the effects of both reburn sequence and site type while accounting for the random effect of plot.
-Plot ID number was included as a random effect to account for unmodeled variance between individual plots.
+Plot number was included as a random effect to account for unmodeled variance between individual plots.
 We modeled two metrics of conifer and deciduous tree regeneration (density and basal area) using LMEs of increasing complexity.
 First, we modeled regeneration using either number of fires or site type as an explanatory variable.
 Then, we tested whether number of fires interacted with site type to impact regeneration by modeling tree regeneration with and without an interaction effect between the two and evaluating subsequent AIC and BIC values.